gohugoio/hugo/content/templates/lookup-order.md

 ```

-Now we can look at the front matter for the three single-page content (i.e.`.md`) files.
+Now we can look at the front matter for the three content (i.e.`.md`) files.

 {{% note  %}}
-You may notice there are four markdown files but we are only going to review three for the *single* page lookup order. `_index.md` may seem like a single page of content but is actually a specific `kind` in Hugo.
-Whereas `my-first-post.md`, `my-second-post.md`, and `my-first-event.md` are all of kind `page`, all `_index.md` files in a Hugo project are used to add content and front matter to list pages. `events/_index.md` will render according to its [section template](/templates/section-templates/) and respective lookup order.
+There are four markdown files but we are only going to review three for the *single* page lookup order. `_index.md` may seem like a single page of content but is actually a specific `kind` in Hugo.
+Whereas `my-first-post.md`, `my-second-post.md`, and `my-first-event.md` are all of kind `page`, all `_index.md` files in a Hugo project are used to add content and front matter to list pages.
+In this example, `events/_index.md` will render according to its [section template](/templates/section-templates/) and respective lookup order.
 {{% /note %}}

 ### Example: `my-first-post.md`